code54/cobertura-chocolate/README.markdown

 * *compile code* to get .class files;
 * *instrument code*; touch the bytecode, so that each accessed line is reported;
 * *run tests* using instrumented bytecode which will hit ProjectData to store coverage data;
 * *aggregate collected data* according to the JVM language it belongs to, since a source file may be translated to multiple .class files at non-Java JVM languages.
 We use an IReportBuilderStrategy implementations for this.
 Aggregated data is presented in a GenericReport object.
+This contains all coverage metrics and all source files lines.
+This way, once built, we no longer require source code to produce different reports.
 * *expose aggregated data* from a GenericReport in different formats by implementing an IReportFormatStrategy interface.

 Compile the code and run tests are requirements, not Cobertura's responsibility.